destryptor/MASK-W23-Sharanya-22CS10088/README.md

 <div>
   Projects:
   <p>I haven't made a full-fledged project yet, I'm hoping to develop my skills more by being a part of MASK to create a good project.<br>
-  However, I do have a repository called <a href="https://github.com/destryptor/Words-of-Beauty.git" target="_blank">Words of Beauty</a> which may not count as a project, but contains a simple Java program to add quotes from any sources into a text file which is accessible to all.
+  However, I do have a repository called <a href="https://github.com/destryptor/Words-of-Beauty.git">Words of Beauty</a> which may not count as a project, but contains a simple Java program to add quotes from any sources into a text file which is accessible to all.
   </p>
 </div>
 <br>